Heralding entangled optical photons from a microwave quantum processor: Performance analysis

-\paragraph*{Performance analysis.} We now turn to the effects of non-ideal hardware.
-Most dual-rail-qubit errors take the qubit out of the computational space.
+Most dual-rail-qubit errors take the qubit out of the logical subspace.
 Such errors lead to qubit erasure and are relatively benign, with error-correction thresholds in fault-tolerant fusion networks and cluster states on the order of \SI{10}{\percent}~\cite{varnava_loss_2006, varnava_how_2008, bell_optimizing_2023}.
-In contrast, Pauli-error thresholds are currently only around 1\%~\cite{bartolucci_fusion-based_2023, nickerson_measurement_2018}.
-It is therefore necessary to analyze the main sources of Pauli and erasure errors separately.
-We describe the key expected error sources in the following order-of-magnitude analysis; see Ref.~\cite{haug_supplementary_2023} for a more detailed discussion.
-The analysis depends on the chosen transducer and qubit type, and many variations on the scheme exist.
-We continue to focus on transmon qubits and piezo-optomechanical transducers for concreteness.
+In contrast, Pauli-error thresholds are currently only around \SI{1}{\percent}~\cite{bartolucci_fusion-based_2023, nickerson_measurement_2018}.
+Therefore, it is necessary to analyze the main sources of Pauli and erasure errors separately.